newexo/icosahedron/prompts/inventory_items/discussion.md

 Recorded steps to make code actually work in commit history of branch [refactor/inventory](https://github.com/newexo/d20-ai/tree/refactor/inventory).

 1. Delete unused code and fix imports.
 After this, 8 tests fail with errors.
+2. Requested a new unit test for init of ArmorItem.
+This test fails with an error.
+Fixed so that test failed without error.

 ## Final refactor